 Handful of cilantro

 - Press tofu to remove excess moisture.
 (I love my tofu press.)
 If you don't have a press, sandwich the tofu between 2 plates and place a semi-heavy object on top.
-Making sure not to crush the tofu.
+Make sure not to crush the tofu.

 - While the tofu is being pressed, prep the marinade.
 In a 9x13 inch glass dish, whisk together the marinade ingredients: lemon juice, pineapple juice, tamari, sugar, turmeric and cilantro.